Gagan-jade/LeetCode-Solutions/README.md

-Different types of problems.. once opened click on any question number.. check md file to look at thew questions and solutions are mostly written in C
+Different types of problems.
+Once opened click on any question number.
+Check md file to look at thew questions and solutions are mostly written in C